MechanicalRock/aws-cfnresponse-checker/README.md

   --clean-print
 ```

-> Region is optional, default is all regions
+> Regions is optional, default is all regions

 > Remove `--clean-print` to print region